zero-one-group/ionic-react-native-flutter/README.md

 ## Overview
 The hybrid app development in lately is growing so fast in popularity.
 There are Ionic, React Native, and Flutter.
 These technologies share a common vision of creating beautiful, high-performance apps that work everywhere.

+In this documentation, we want to show you the comparation of Ionic, React Native, and Flutter in single monorepo.
+In this repository, there are examples of application for each framework.

+We setup this monorepo using [Nx](https://nx.dev/) and we are excited to using this one.

+## Installation
+Of course, you also can read our documentation of installation [here](docs/INSTALLATION.md)

 ## Ionic